Neeraj1702/Course-Assignments/README.md

 In this assignment, we learn about Function and Moduled in python
 1) **Task 5: Calculate Factorial** - This program calculates the factorial of a number in two ways: using a loop and using recursion.
 The loop multiplies numbers from 1 to n, while the recursive function calls itself until the base case (1) is reached.
 The program takes user input for both methods and prints the factorial result.
 2) **Task 6: Using Math Module for Calculations** - This program uses Python’s math module to perform calculations on a user-provided number.
 It prints the square root, natural logarithm (base e), and sine value of the number using built-in functions from the math library.

+# Contribution 🤝
+This repo is part of my personal learning path.
+Suggestions, feedback, or better approaches are always welcome!
 ---